Wymondham College Futures

 DfE Destinations Data which analyses post 16 and post 18 choices looking at the variety of student destinations, retention rates and those not in training, education or employment.

 New Anglian Network Enterprise Co-ordinator and Enterprise Adviser — External visitors who work with the College visiting at least once per half term working on attaining the Gatsby Benchmarks and Compass Tools to assess the impact of our careers provision.

 Quality in Careers Standard – Voluntary external assessment of the College’s careers provision via an authorised assessment body, Careermark.
-Achieved the national Quality in Careers Standard in May 2017, with revalidation due in May 2019.
+Achieved the national Quality in Careers Standard in May 2017, with revalidation in May 2019.

-Careers Leader in post: Ms E Edwards who works with Mrs B Arnold to provide a stable careers programme and internally assess success via a range of sources including student voice, curriculum audit, additional opportunities audit, work scrutiny.
+Careers Leader in post: Mr David Wallace to provide a stable careers programme and internally assess success via a range of sources including student voice, curriculum audit, additional opportunities audit, work scrutiny.

 Review of Careers Programme:

 The College Careers policy and strategy are reviewed on an biennial basis.
-The last strategy review was December 2018.
-The policy is due for review in March 2019.
+The last strategy review was September 2020.